 Unfortunately, there isn’t a crystal ball when it comes to pain treatment.
 There's no way of knowing how a patient will respond to any specific type of therapy.
 And tapering can be hard.
 Chronic pain patients can be weary of tapering opioids for fear of increased pain and the general fear of the unknown.

 Transitioning to self-management built around pain rehabilitation takes time.
-It’s a marathon, not a sprint and requires work from both provider and patient.
+It’s a marathon, not a sprint, and requires work from both the provider and the patient.
 It’s like the old joke “How do you get to Carnegie Hall?
 Practice, practice, practice.”

-Opioid treatment is a decision between provider and patient
+Opioid treatment is a decision between the provider and patient

 The use of opioids is a shared provider-patient decision based on risk and reward including the history and needs of the patient and should be applied on a case-by-case basis.